orchidproject/ar2mav/README.md

 8. nc -w 3 192.168.1.1 1234 < autoconnect.sh (on your computer)
 9. chmod 777 autoconnect.sh (on the drone)

 This should have your drone set up for connection.
-If you want a one time connection just do ./autoconnect.sh &, if you want this script to be run on boot up of the drone you have to edit the file /bin/wifi_setup.sh on the drone and add the following line at the bottom:
+If you want a one time connection just do`./autoconnect.sh &`, if you want this script to be run on boot up of the drone you have to edit the file /bin/wifi_setup.sh on the drone and add the following line at the bottom:

-/home/default/wifi/autoconnect.sh &
+`/home/default/wifi/autoconnect.sh &`